sbmlteam/sbml-test-suite/trunk/test-suite/cases/stochastic/+README.txt

 distributed with the SBML Test Suite test cases in order to encourage developers to begin investigating how they might be able to use it.

-Please see the user guide in the file "dsmts-userguide.pdf" in this directory for more information about the DSMTS.
+Please see the user guide in the file "DSMTS-userguide-31v2.pdf" in this directory for more information about the DSMTS.

 4. LICENSE AND DISTRIBUTION TERMS